SAP-samples/teched2025-AD167/SBPA and S:4 HANA exercises/ex3/README.md

 5. Click on the instance with Running status to view the details of the logs<br>
 <br>![](./images/004mp.png)

-6. Check that event trigger has started the process from the Context section<br>
+6. Check that event trigger has started the process from the Context section and confirm your Sales Order Id before proceeding.<br>
 <br>![](./images/005mp.png)

 7. Check the rest of the steps in the Logs section.